-Storytelling has long been vital to the fabric of society, but only recently have marketers begun to understand it as a tool for business growth.
+Storytelling has long been vital to the fabric of society, but only recently have digital marketers begun to understand it as a tool for business growth.
 Building your brand reputation, raising your customer lifetime value, and increasing sales can all be done through powerful storytelling.
 If you want to level up your inbound marketing strategy, the question to ask is: What story are we telling — and to whom?

 Every great story has all of the following:

 - Problems — whatever problem your business solves

 - Guides — that's you!

 - A plan — this is how you help your customers

 - Stakes — what will happen if customers don't join you?